Pelvic Congestion Syndrome

 • Women with retroverted uterus

-Abdominal pressure at the 'ovarian points' during clinical examination could reproduce or simulates the patient's pain.
-It reported that such tenderness with history of postcoital pain are 94% sensitive and 77% specific for pelvic congestion.
+Abdominal pressure at the 'ovarian points' during clinical examination may reproduce or simulate the patient's pain.
+Such tenderness with history of postcoital pain were reported to be 94% sensitive and 77% specific for pelvic congestion.

 Management

-As mentioned before no specific treatment has been agreed upon.
-However both medical and surgical means have been used with variable results.
+As mentioned before, no specific treatment has yet been agreed upon.
+However, both medical and surgical means have been used with variable results.

 Medical treatment with 30 mg medroxyprogesterone acetate (provera) every day for 6 months has been used by many gynaecologists to offer temporary relief from symptoms.
-In fact reduction in the size of the dilated vessels has been demonstrated with venography after such treatment.
+In fact, reduction in the size of the dilated vessels has been demonstrated with venography after such treatment.
 One study showed 77% of patients treated demonstrated such an effect.
-Since the oral contraceptive pill did not give such improvement the effect was mostly related to the anti oestrogen effect of provera rather than the actual suppression of ovulation.
-Unfortunately this is a temporary remedy which lasts only while using the drug.
+Since oral contraceptive pills did not give such improvement, the effect was mostly related to the anti oestrogen effect of provera rather than actual suppression of ovulation.
+Unfortunately, this is a temporary remedy which lasts only while using the drug.
 Other treatment modalities with possible good effect include psychotherapy and using dihydroergotamine.

-The above 6 photographs show left pelvic sidewall varicose veins dissected and clipped.
-Only 7 of the clips are shown in these photographs.
-Varicosity could be seen lateral to the left uterosacral ligament, pelvic sidewall, in the mesosalpinx and the left broad ligament up and lateral to the infundibulopelvic ligament.
+The first row of the above 6 laparoscopy shots show left pelvic sidewall varicose veins dissected and clipped.
+The second row show dissection and clipping of the left ovarian vein in the left infundibuloplevic ligament.
+Only few of the clips are shown in these shots.
+Varicosity can be seen lateral to the left uterosacral ligament in the pelvic sidewall, in the mesosalpinx and the left broad ligament up and lateral to the infundibulopelvic ligament.
 The patient had chronic pelvic pain with no other demonstrable cause.
 Ultrasound scan examination revealed left side pelvic congestion which did not respond to high dose of medroxyprogesterone acetate.

 Important point

 I saw many patients with grossly dilated pelvic veins on both sides of the uterus who had no correlated symptoms.
 This is a common observation in asymptomatic patients with PCOS.
-It might serve a big purpose to study the biodata of symptomatic and asymptomatic patients to help in better understanding of this condition.
+It may serve a big purpose to study the biodata of symptomatic and asymptomatic patients, to help with better understanding of this condition.

 Site Map